udaya-bhandarkar/financial_analysis/Financial_statement_analysis_Tesla/analysis.md

 ## 📊 Tesla’s Financial Turnaround: 2020 Profitability Analysis

 **Why 2020?**
 Tesla’s financials from 2018 to 2020 tell a compelling story — 2020 marked the year Tesla finally turned consistently profitable on a GAAP basis.
 This analysis digs into what changed in 2020 and how Tesla managed to achieve this major milestone.
-All the analysis comes from market research and the data i have prepared by referring Tesla's 2020 10K form and prepared an excel file containing its Income statement and Balance sheet and calcuated the major financial ratios to come to an understanding for the reason of its profitablitly

 ---

 ### 🔑 Key Reasons Tesla Turned Profitable in 2020

 #### 1. **Strong Growth in Automotive Sales**
-Tesla's core business — selling electric vehicles — saw a major boost.
+Tesla's core business being selling electric vehicles saw a major boost.
 Automotive sales jumped **31% YoY**, reaching **$26.18B** in 2020 (up from $19.95B in 2019).
-This was largely driven by the success of the Model 3 and the ramp-up of the Model Y. With more cars delivered than ever before, revenue growth was inevitable.
+The reason behind this was the success of the Model 3 and the ramp-up of the Model Y. With more cars delivered than ever before, revenue growth was inevitable.

 #### 2. **Higher Automotive Gross Margins**
-Tesla didn’t just sell more cars — it did so more efficiently.
+Tesla didn’t just sell more cars, it did so more efficiently.
 Gross margins on automotive sales improved from **21% to 26%**, thanks to:
 - Better economies of scale as production ramped up
 - Localized manufacturing (especially in Shanghai)
 - Supply chain optimizations and battery improvements

-This margin expansion meant more profit per car sold.
+This margin expansion resulted in more profit per car sold.

 #### 3. **Operating Leverage Kicked In**
 Even though Tesla spent more on R&D and admin costs in 2020, those expenses grew **slower than revenue**, leading to better operating leverage.
 Total operating expenses were up only about 12%, while revenues grew 28%.